sylefeb/Silice/README.md

 Line 1 is the entry point of any Silice hardware: the main algorithm.
 Line 2 we define a 28 bits unsigned int, initialized to 0.
 Initializers are mandatory and are always constants.
 Line 3 we request that the output led tracks the eight most significant bits of the counter variable.
 The syntax [20,8] means 8 bits wide starting from bit 20.
-The assignement to led uses the := operator which is an *always* assignement: led is now automatically updated with counter after each rising clock.
-Such assignements have to appear at the top of an algorithm, right before any other instruction.
+The assignment to led uses the := operator which is an *always* assignment: led is now automatically updated with counter after each rising clock.
+Such assignments have to appear at the top of an algorithm, right before any other instruction.

 Finally, lines 4-6 define the infinite loop that increments the counter.
 Of course the